ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/customising-the-grid/index.md

 In this tutorial you will:

-- Customise the look and feel of the grid
+1. Pick a theme
+2. Customise row & cell styles
-- Format grid values
+3. Format grid values
-- Customise cell content
+4. Customise cell content
-- Handle cell editing ___(Not sure if this fits here...)___
+5. Implement custom tooltips

-Once complete, you will have a custom styled grid, with formatted currency values and manufacturer logos in place of names in the make column:
+Once complete, you will have a grid with formatted price & date values, and custom styles applied to rows & cells.
+Try it out for yourself by editing the country, success, price or date columns and watch the styles update in real-time:

 <grid-example title='Full Example' name='fully-customised-example' type='generated' options='{ "exampleHeight": 550 }'></grid-example>